 Referencing resources

-In many parts of this API, we will be referencing tables on Redivis, as well as their related dataset or project.
+In many parts of this API, we will be referencing on Redivis, as well as their related dataset or workflow.
 The API uses a consistent structure to uniquely identify tables, as specified below.

-In the simplest case, tables are referenced by their name, alongside the name of the table's project or dataset, as well as the name the dataset or project owner.
+In the simplest case, tables are referenced by their name, alongside the name of the table's workflow or dataset, as well as the name the dataset or workflow owner.

-Additionally, names may be escaped to handle whitespace and non-standard characters.
-You can also provide an optional reference id to ensure that your references don't break when a table, dataset, or project gets renamed.
+Additionally, to handle whitespace and non-standard characters.
+You can also provide an to ensure that your references don't break when a table, dataset, or workflow gets renamed.

-All tables on Redivis belong to either a dataset or a project.
-All datasets belong to either a user or organization, and all projects belong to a user.
+All tables on Redivis belong to either a dataset or a workflow.
+All datasets belong to either a user or organization, and all workflows belong to a user.

 A table reference reflects this hierarchy, taking the following form:

-The ownerName will represent the user or organization that owns the dataset / project.
+The ownerName will represent the user or organization that owns the dataset / workflow.

-The projectIdentifier consists of the project name, followed by an optional referenceId
+The workflowIdentifier consists of the workflow name, followed by an optional referenceId

 prefaced by a colon.
-The name of the project may be escaped.
+The name of the workflow may be .

 The datasetIdentifier consists of the dataset name, followed by an optional referenceId

 prefaced by a colon.
-The name of the dataset may be escaped.
+The name of the dataset may be .
 Additionally, the dataset identifier may contain a sample flag :sample

 as well as a version identifier.
 The version identifier will identify a particular version of the dataset (of the form, v1_0